beigebrucewayne/flattened/README.md

 Borrows heavily from [romainl/flattened](https://github.com/romainl/flattened).
 The purpose of the changes was to make the focal point the code, and nothing else.

-Suggested python syntax highlighting plugin - [here](Hyleus/vim-python-syntax).
-This option is selected due to support of `pythonDocstring`.

 ### Subtle Dark